 There are, naturally, quite a few establishments that offer waterfront view along with balmy breezes.
 For open-air dining and Florida food with a California twist at Fort Myers Beach try Flippers on the Bay.
 Chef Juan Cruz, from El Salvador, has worked with top chefs like Thomas Keller and Wolfgang Puck and his menus reflect the influence of the various regions in which he has lived and worked.
 Flippers is an open-air restaurant (there’s a roof but no walls) offering a prime view of Estero Bay.

 For more casual fare, try Doc Ford’s Rum Bar & Grille at Fort Myers Beach with another choice view of the bay.
 Doc Ford’s, named for the hero of best-selling author Randy Wayne White’s series of thrillers, boasts an assortment of Caribbean-influenced seafood along with hearty bar fare.
-Top choices here include the grouper sandwich and the banana leaf snapper.
-If you are on Sanibel or Captiva, there are locations there with outdoor seating but neither has the scenic vista afforded at the Fort Myers Beach restaurant.
+If you are on Sanibel or Captiva islands, there are locations there with outdoor seating as well.

-A more upscale dining experience is available at Bayfront Bistro, which serves creative American fare on the second story of Snook Bight Marina, providing diners a prime view of the bay and the dolphins that often frolic nearby.
+A more upscale dining experience is available at Bayfront Bistro, which serves creative American fare on the second story of Snook Bight Yacht Club and Marina, providing diners a prime view of the bay and the dolphins that often frolic nearby.

 A bit south in Bonita Springs, The Fish House looks kind of plain from the front but has a great view of the water from the screened porch, is super casual and serves fresh seafood in baskets, salads and sandwiches, along with some options for carnivores and vegetarians.
 On the other side of Bonita Beach Road is Coconut Jack’s, which has outdoor dining in its palm-thatched chickee hut and a slightly more upscale menu.

 If you’re on Captiva Island and want to bury your toes in the sand while dining, head to the Mucky Duck, a casual British-style pub right on the beach where it’s been serving sandwiches, full entrees and a bounty of seafood along with a full array of libations since the 1970s.